zibazangeneh/smart-grid-stream/README.md

 ## 💡 Why I Built This

+Germany's Energiewende is transforming how energy is produced, distributed, and consumed.
+Across the grid, millions of sensors and smart meters generate a continuous stream of operational data that must be processed, monitored, and analyzed in near real time.

-Germany's *Energiewende* — the national energy transition — generates enormous amounts of sensor data across the power grid.
-As a data engineer based in NRW, I wanted to build something that reflects a real problem in this region: how do you process hundreds of thousands of smart meter readings in real time, detect anomalies, and make the data available for analysis?
+As a data engineer based in NRW, I wanted to build a project around a problem that is both technically interesting and highly relevant to the region: how can large-scale smart meter data be ingested, processed, modeled, and made available for analytics in a modern cloud-native data platform?

 This project is my answer.

-It is not a tutorial follow-along — I designed the architecture, chose the tools, and built it end to end.
-The goal was to close the gap between the batch ETL work I have done professionally and the streaming, cloud-native stack that modern senior DE roles in Germany require in 2026.
+Rather than following a tutorial or reproducing an existing example, I designed the architecture, selected the technology stack, and implemented the platform end to end.
+The system simulates hundreds of IoT smart meters across NRW grid zones, streams live consumption events through Kafka, processes them with Spark, stores them in a Medallion architecture, and delivers curated analytical models through dbt and Snowflake.

+Professionally, much of my experience has been in designing and implementing data warehouse solutions within regulated industries.
+Building this project allowed me to apply the same data engineering fundamentals—data modeling, data quality, governance, orchestration, and scalability—to a modern streaming and ELT architecture.

+One of the key observations from this work is that while the technology stack continues to evolve, the core principles of good data engineering remain the same.
+Modern platforms provide new capabilities, but success still depends on thoughtful architecture, reliable pipelines, and well-designed data models.

+This repository documents the architecture, implementation decisions, and lessons learned from building a production-inspired streaming data platform from the ground up.

 ---